 This Day In Writing History

-On June 3rd, 1926, the legendary poet Allen Ginsberg was born in Paterson, New Jersey.
+On June 3rd, 1926, the legendary American poet Allen Ginsberg was born in Paterson, New Jersey.
 His father, Louis, was a high school teacher and a lyric poet of minor recognition.
 Allen's mother Naomi was a devout communist who took him and his brother Eugene to party meetings.
-As a young teenager, Ginsberg wrote letters to the New York Times about political issues like World War 2 and workers' rights.
+As a young teenager, Ginsberg wrote letters to the New York Times where he discussed political issues such as World War 2 and workers' rights.

 In 1943, Allen Ginsberg graduated from Eastside High School and later attended Columbia University on a scholarship, which he supplanted by joining the Merchant Marine to earn money.
 While at Columbia, Ginsberg contributed to the Columbia Review literary journal and the Jester humor magazine.
 He also won the Woodberry Poetry Prize and served as president of the campus literary and debate group, the Philolexian Society.
 In his freshman year, Ginsberg's friend and classmate Lucien Carr introduced him to some of the Beat generation's greatest writers, including William S. Burroughs and Jack Kerouac, who would become Ginsberg's closest friends.

 After graduating, Ginsberg took an apartment in New York City, where he hung out with Burroughs, Kerouac, and their friend, writer, drug addict, and street hustler Herbert Huncke.
 He also met ex-convict turned poet Gregory Corso at, of all places, New York's first openly lesbian bar, the Pony Stable.